Switch-org/analytics-tracker/docs/quick-start.md

 # Check you're logged in
 npm whoami

-# Check you have access to @secureteen scope
+# Check you have access to @atif scope
 npm login

 # Verify publishConfig in package.json